lee-dohm/code-smells/README.md

 The book [Anti Patterns][antipatterns] by William J. Brown *et al* is another book that describes the same kinds of phenomena.
 While the Anti Patterns book came out over a year prior to Refactoring, I think the term "code smell" is better recognized.
 So that is what I will use as the overarching term for these degenerate code templates.

+One thing to note about this initial list of code smells is that it is very much focused on object-oriented code.
+The book, *Refactoring*, was written specifically with [Java][java] and its purely object-oriented approach in mind.
+Over time, I would like to include code smells from a wider variety of languages and approaches, whether imperative or functional languages, object-oriented or procedure-based, or even further afield like SQL.
+But for now, we're going to start here with object-oriented code smells.

 This list is specifically written with a header for each smell to enable linking.
 One can simply craft a link with an anchor target of the rule name in lower case with hyphens instead of spaces to link to a specific rule.
 For example: `https://github.com/lee-dohm/code-smells#duplicate-code`

 All page numbers are from [Refactoring][refactoring] unless otherwise noted.